 To support our courses we have an extensive set of facilities.

 The University has six open access PC labs available 24 hours a day, when not being used for classes.
-There are also seven other labs available across campus.
 These run typical desktop and word processing software on Microsoft Windows to support your studies, plus dedicated software for teaching, including programming languages.

-If you have your own PC, then you can take advantage of our wireless network and free software that is available to you during your studies.
-This includes software available via Microsoft's MSDN and IBM's academic services.
+You can take advantage of our wireless network and free software that is available to you during your studies.

-To support collaboration we also have an Access Grid Node (AGN) in our seminar room (39 BB 02).
+To support collaboration we also have an Access Grid Node (AGN).
 This provides us with a six metre screen for simultaneous video conferencing, presentation sharing and software demonstration, with interactive whiteboard capabilities and an induction loop provided for the hard of hearing.